OpenVoiceOS/community-docs/docs/audio_service.md

 ## Audio

-You can enable additional Audio plugins, you can also define native sources
+You can enable additional Audio plugins, you can also define native sources here

-`message.context` may contain a source and destination, playback is only triggered if a message destination is a native_source or if missing (considered a broadcast).
-You can learn more about message targeting [here](https://jarbashivemind.github.io/HiveMind-community-docs/mycroft/)

-By default only utterances originating from the speech client and ovos cli are considered native

-for legacy reasons the names for ovos cli and speech client are `"debug_cli"` and `"audio"` respectively

 ```javascript
 "Audio": {